mckellwoodland/dimen_reduce_mahal/README.md

 ## Testing

 In the `data` folder of the SMIT repository, create folders `imagesTs` and `labelsTs`.
 Your testing images should go into `imagesTs` and masks into `labelsTs`.
 We tested our model on institutional datasets.
-These datasets may be made available upon request, in compliance with institutional IRB requirements.
+These datasets may be made available upon request in compliance with institutional IRB requirements.

 You'll need the `test.json` file in the `dataset` folder of the SMIT repository.
 Create the JSON file following the given pattern: